ssbokola/kemet-services/replit.md

 The platform features a modern React-based frontend with comprehensive course management, consulting services, testimonials, and professional branding designed to build trust and demonstrate expertise in the pharmaceutical industry.

+**New Product - Kemet Echo**: A customer satisfaction survey web application for pharmacies and clinics, featuring CSAT and NPS metrics, anonymous surveys, real-time dashboard analytics, and automated reporting.
+Available in three tiers: Freemium (30-day trial), Premium subscription (15,000 FCFA/month), and turnkey packages with tablet hardware, installation, and training.

 ## User Preferences

 Preferred communication style: Simple, everyday language.